JordanMajd/hammerspoon/README.md

 1. Install [Hammerspoon](https://github.com/Hammerspoon/hammerspoon) and ensure it has accessibility rights in your privacy settings.
 1. Clone repository into your `~/.hammerspoon` directory.
 1. Open Hammerspoon or reload your config.

+Enable or disable features by commenting them out in the `init.lua` file.

 ## Roadmap